 The Permit holder will provide to the Minister of Conservation all information required from time to time by the Minister of Conservation in respect of the use of the Land and any buildings or equipment thereon including any details concerning the Activities and details concerning the numbers of people employed by the Permit holder or permitted or allowed by the Permit holder to come onto the Land provided that, subject to the requirements of the Official Information Act 1982, the Minister of Conservation will not release that information to any third party.

-The Permit holder will submit to the Minister of Conservation a copy of any application lodged with the Minister of Energy and Resources to vary the Mining permit covering the Land including any application to transfer the Mining permit to another person provided that, subject to the requirements of the Official Information Act 1982, the Minister of Conservation will not release that information to any third party.
+The Permit holder will submit to the Minister of Conservation a copy of any application lodged with the Minister of Resources to vary the Mining permit covering the Land including any application to transfer the Mining permit to another person provided that, subject to the requirements of the Official Information Act 1982, the Minister of Conservation will not release that information to any third party.

+The Permit holder will apply for a variation to this Access Arrangement should it wish to undertake Activities on any land managed or administered by the Minister of Conservation accordance with any variation to the Mining permit granted by the Minister of Resources that is not already covered by this Access Arrangement, and subject to the requirements of the Official Information Act 1982, the Minister of Conservation will not release that information to any third party.

+The Permit holder will have no expectation that any further Access Arrangement or Access Arrangement variation will be approved at the Minister’s discretion.

 MONITORING